rakutentech/ios-miniapp/USERGUIDE.md

 ### Retrieve User Profile details
 ---
-Get the User profile related details using 'MiniAppMessageProtocol'.
+Get the User profile related details using 'MiniAppMessageDelegate'.
 The following delegates/interfaces will be called only if the user has allowed respective [Custom permissions](#custom-permissions)

 <div id="user-profile-details-username"></div>